50 Worst Health Mistakes You're Making

 "The worst health mistake a person can make is not seeking and receiving appropriate screening for sexually transmitted infections.
 Many STIs are silent, and without screening you may be causing permanent damage to your body," says Shannon Brown Dowler, MD, a family medicine physician in Asheville, North Carolina.
 "Even if you get checked every now and then, are you getting all the right parts checked?
 You can get STIs in quite a few places besides your penis and vagina, like the eyes, throat, mouth, anus and rectum.
 Screening is recommended for extra-genital sites where exposure has occurred, because the infections can be very subtle in these places."

-Recommendation: It may be awkward, but talk to your doctor about your sexual health, safer-sex practices, and if you should be screened for STIs regularly.
-(Spoiler alert: If you’re sexually active, you should).
+The Remedy Rx: It may be awkward, but talk to your doctor about your sexual health, safer-sex practices, and if you should be screened for STIs regularly.
+(Spoiler alert: If you're sexually active, you should).

 You're Over 45 And Haven't Gotten A Colonoscopy